Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models

 \section{Introduction}

 Modern machine learning (ML) methods have proven effective in determining credibility of text in various scenarios \citep{Horne2017,Graves2018,Al-Sarem2019,Martino2020a,10.1007/978-3-031-56069-9_62}, helping to tackle the challenge of misinformation \citep{Lewandowsky2017,Tucker2018}.
-Because of this development, many large platforms hosting user-generated data, esp. social media, use text classifiers as part of their content moderation systems \citep{Singhal2022}.
+Because of this development, many large platforms hosting user-generated data, e.g. social media, use text classifiers as part of their content moderation systems \citep{Singhal2022}.
 This raises the need to assess the \textit{robustness} of such solutions, i.e. their ability to deliver correct result even for input manipulated by malicious actors.
-We usually do it by checking how easy it is to create \textit{adversarial examples} (AEs) -- text samples modified in such a way that preserves their meaning, but elicits an incorrect response from the victim classifier \citep{Carter2021}.
+This is performed by seeking \textit{adversarial examples} (AEs) -- text samples modified in such a way that preserves their meaning, but elicits an incorrect response from the victim classifier \citep{Carter2021}.

-A variety of experiments have been performed to confirm the vulnerability of credibility assessment to generic AE generation methods \citep{Przybya2023}, and then seek solutions tuned for this specific scenario \citep{clef-checkthat:2024:task6}.
+A variety of experiments have been performed to confirm the vulnerability of credibility assessment to generic AE generation methods, and then seeking solutions tuned for this specific scenario within the \textit{InCrediblAE} shared task \citep{clef-checkthat:2024:task6}.
 The best approaches are based on iterative replacement of individual words with equivalents suggested by a language model.
 Generally, this direction has two major weaknesses.

-Firstly, in order to cover the vast space of possible rephrasing, these methods require sending many queries to the victim system, sometimes several thousand, just to generate one adversarial AE.
-This makes the experiment stray far from a real-world implementation scenarios, where an adversary would be blocked from using the system when attempting to send that many queries.
+Firstly, covering the vast space of possible rephrasing requires sending many queries to the victim system, sometimes several thousand, just to generate one adversarial AE.
+This makes the experiment stray far from a real-world implementation scenarios, where an adversary would be blocked from using the system when attempting to send so many queries.
 Secondly, word-replacement strategy can lead to poor meaning preservation.
-The manual evaluation has indicated that such methods often modify the meaning of the whole phrase, making such an AEs unusable.
-Both of these limitations have been consistently observed across numerous implementations \citep{clef-checkthat:2024:task6}.
+The manual evaluation of the shared task indicated that these methods often modify the meaning of the whole phrase, making such an AEs unusable.